FourierYe/Advanced-Signal-Processing/lab1/EEE411-lab1-Zhipeng Ye-1926908.md

 ###### Describe and analyze

-I use the subplot function to display picture in the same figure.
+I use the subplot function to display the picture in the same figure.

 ---